ccdc-opensource/on-site-webcsd/README.md

 This readme contains information required for installation and updates of On-Site WebCSD.

-Please use the latest non alpha version from the release tab https://github.com/ccdc-opensource/on-site-webcsd/releases, using main may not work as it is not an official release.
-Releases prior to version 1.0.0 are alpha releases which will not contain all the functionality currently provided in On-Site WebCSD.
+Please use the latest non alpha version from the release tab <https://github.com/ccdc-opensource/on-site-webcsd/releases>, using main may not work as it is not an official release.
+Releases prior to version 1.0.0 or with <version>-alpha are alpha releases which will not contain all the functionality currently provided in On-Site WebCSD.

 Terms and conditions can be found in the license.md file.

-Additional information including user configuration and troubleshooting can be found in the wiki at https://github.com/ccdc-opensource/on-site-webcsd/wiki.
+Additional information including user configuration and troubleshooting can be found in the wiki at <https://github.com/ccdc-opensource/on-site-webcsd/wiki>.

 ## Prerequisites